 Snacks and lunch periods will be divided by cohorts, with sanitizing between groups.
 When possible, snacks and lunch may be taken outdoors by cohorts.

 Outdoor recreation will be limited to activities that allow for appropriate social distancing.
-Use of playground equipment will not be available at this time.
+Use of playground equipment is now authorized, but will only be used if no other persons are on the equipment.

 Visits to washroom facilities will be limited to one camper at a time per washroom.